gmzleo90/Salesforce-Challenge/README.md

 *4 Click the edit button to edit any contact.

-*5 When any contact is edited, the system sends you an email informing you that one or more contacts have been modified.
+*5 When any contact is edited, the system sends you a triggered email, from Apex code, informing you that one or more contacts have been modified.